googleapis/conformance-tests/README.md

 always sufficient to take the head of the master branch in https://github.com/googleapis/googleapis.

-Each API should have a ``TestFile`` message containing repeated fields of specific test types, such as `ReadTest` and `WriteTest`.
+Each API should have a `TestFile` message containing repeated fields of specific test types, such as `ReadTest` and `WriteTest`.
 This allows for extensibility as further tests are developed.

 Each specific test message should have a `description` field of type `string`.
-When running tests, these can be used as reported test names.
+When running tests, these should be used as reported test names.

 ### JSON conventions